-- 4.29 Each Officer shall report progress on the implementation of his/her budget to the Chief Finance Officer, in such manner and to such timescales specified for the purposes of financial monitoring. - 4.30 The Chief Finance Officer shall report quarterly on progress of the achievement of the budget to policy committees and the relevant Committee. - 4.31 The relevant Committee will review the Council's financial performance at quarterly intervals, or more frequently if required, and will give clear direction on actions to be taken in relation to any forecast variations from the approved budget.
-The relevant Committee and policy committees shall hold Directors to account for their management and use of resources and may seek explanatory information from Directors as required.
+- 4.28 The Council shall have a budget carry forward reserve, known as the Surplus Savings Reserve, where any under spent resources shall be transferred to be carried forward to assist in the funding of services in future years.
+Details of this reserve (both the balance and planned use) will be provided to Resources and Finance Committee and Full Council when approving the budget each year. - 4.29 Each Officer shall report progress on the implementation of his/her budget to the Chief Finance Officer, in such manner and to such timescales specified for the purposes of financial monitoring. - 4.30 The Chief Finance Officer shall report quarterly on progress of the achievement of the budget to policy committees and the Resources and Finance Committee. - 4.31 Resources and Finance Committee will review the Council's financial performance at quarterly intervals, or more frequently if required, and will give clear direction on actions to be taken in relation to any forecast variations from the approved budget.
+Resources and Finance Committee and policy committees shall hold Directors to account for their management and use of resources and may seek explanatory information from Directors as required.